 Our team of dentists, as well as the American Dental Association, recommend that children have their first dental visit by their first birthday.
-Our goal at this appointment is to talk to the parent(s) about the child’s diet, habits, and any medical history that would contribute to an increased rate of cavities.
+Our goal at this appointment is to talk to the parent(s) about the child’s diet, habits, and any medical history that would contribute to an increased risk of cavities.
 Our dentists will assess the child’s risk of cavities, educate parents about the importance of good oral health for their child, and provide parents with oral hygiene and fluoride instruction!

-All 20 of your child’s baby teeth erupt by age 3 and permanent teeth usually begin to erupt around age 6.
+All 20 of baby teeth typically erupt by age 3, and permanent teeth usually begin to erupt around age 6.

 Keeping baby teeth healthy is important for a child’s permanent teeth because severely decayed or infected baby teeth can cause problems such as deformed, crowded or impacted permanent teeth.